-Science is a 2-hour, weekly timetabled lesson at Castlefort for all pupils from Year 1 to Year 6.
-Some science topics are linked to ‘Cornerstones’ projects, for example, pupils in Year 1 have the opportunity to further develop their knowledge of animals through their ‘Paws, Claws and Whiskers’ Cornerstones topic.
+Science is a two hour, weekly timetabled lesson at Castlefort for all pupils from Year 1 to Year 6.
+Some science topics are linked to ‘Cornerstones’ projects; for example, pupils in Year 1 have the opportunity to further develop their knowledge of animals through their ‘Paws, Claws and Whiskers’ Cornerstones topic.

 All year groups complete a half-termly scientific investigation linked to their science topic and this allows the children to further develop their practical and written recording skills.